semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 - Automate code reviews among your peers
 - Follow security practices set by security engineers

 This document provides an overview of **how** Semgrep scans and detects issues in your code.
+By understanding how Semgrep works, you are able to customize Semgrep to better suit your needs.

 - To learn about and set up a Semgrep account, see [Sign in and install Semgrep](/for-developers/developer-signin).
 - For a guide on triaging, remediating, and fixing issues with Semgrep, see [Resolve findings with Semgrep](/for-developers/resolve-findings).